MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xa--irql-not-less-or-equal.md

 **Resolving an antivirus software problem:** Disable the program and confirm whether doing so resolves the error.
 If it does, contact the manufacturer of the program about a possible update.

-For general information about troubleshooting bug checks, see [Blue screen data](blue-screen-data.md).
+For general information about troubleshooting bug checks, see [Analyze Bug Check Blue Screen Data](blue-screen-data.md).

 ## See also